Felicia-Mayeyane/e-commercesite/README.md

 ## Lessons Learned:

 Code doesn't always cooperate with whats in your head!
 And separation of concerns is king as far as readability and maintainability is concerned,  however in this case I separated my concerns a little too deep into the workflow.
-I lost track of the vital pieces of my UI and ended up aborting mission in order to rebuild the skeleton (backend) IK IK I can explain! 😆 My biggest challenge with this project was working with react hooks I've never used before, it did not pan out as expected, logically it seemed like a good idea.
+I lost track of the vital pieces of my UI and ended up aborting mission in order to rebuild the skeleton (backend) IK IK I can explain! 😆 My biggest challenge with this project was working with react hooks, it did not pan out as expected, logically it seemed like a good idea.

+## Issues:

+1. Unique prop key in rendering orders <i> see Cart.js and CartRedux</i>
+2. Fixing calculations in order summary <i> see Cart.js</i>

 ## Backend Snippets :